OneAnimeTeam/oneanime.js/README.md

 ## Requirement

 * Node.js 8.5+
-* imagemagick WITH WebP support.
-For Debian / Ubuntu user, you can just install it via `sudo apt install imagemagick webp`
+* GraphicsMagick or ImageMagick WITH WebP support

 ## Configurion